Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Theory

 To avoid this exponential cost, we choose to truncate this projector, where we approximate $\dyad{0}{0}$ by keeping only $Z$ strings up to a certain Pauli weight.
 For all results presented here, we keep only the 1-body terms.
-While this might seem like a dramatic approximation, evolving by only the 1-body terms will still work, as this generator will only go to zero once $H(s)$ becomes fully diagonal.
+While this might seem like a dramatic approximation, evolving by only the 1-body terms will still work, as this generator will only go to zero once $H(s)$ becomes block-diagonal, where Hamiltonian coupling between Hamming weight blocks are driven to zero.
 However, with this approximation, the integration of this equation takes longer to converge, as demonstrated in Fig. \ref{fig:n-body} of Appendix \ref{app:n-body}.
+Similar observations were also noted in Ref. \cite{xiaoyue2024strategies, robbiatiDoublebracketQuantumAlgorithms2025}.
 Using this 1-body form, our double bracket flow generator becomes:

 leading to the following double bracket flow: